The BAGO Boy

 BY

-JOHN J. BRADLEY
+JOHN BRADLEY

 The curious, smart, resourceful ten-year-old BAGO boy has doubts and many questions about religious dogma at his school.
 He is punished by nuns and abused by priests for asking unanswerable questions.
 To escape from their clutches, he becomes an urban pirate, embarks on a Huckleberry Finn river adventure with extraordinarily surprising results.